 Most people don’t even consider painting kitchen cabinets because the first thing that comes to mind is replacing them.
 This is true if they are in very rough shape, chipped at the edges or broken.
 When their condition is good, painting your kitchen cabinets is a great idea….and, it is more cost effective.
 The cost of refinishing kitchen cabinets ranges between 20-30% of replacement.
+Why not ask your painters to price the cabinets as part of their interior painting service.

 Preparing the Cabinets for Paint – The All Important Step One